Programmable Wireless

 }

 Many errors are generic to platform — the one shown above, for example.
-However, Programmable Wireless-specific error codes are in the range 33000-33999.
+However, Programmable Wireless-specific error codes are in the range `33000-33999`.

-Asynchronous resources
+## Asynchronous resources <a href="#asynchronous-resources" id="asynchronous-resources"></a>

 Certain operations in the Programmable Wireless REST API, such as changing the status of a Sim resource, can take some time to complete: anywhere from a few seconds to a minute or more.
-These operations will return an intermediate synchronous HTTP response — 202 Accepted— while the action completes in the background.
+These operations will return an intermediate synchronous HTTP response — `202 Accepted`— while the action completes in the background.

 Requests that will be processed asynchronously allow you to specify a callback URL for KORE to notify when the request has completed.
-A callback is sent to your server as either an HTTP POST or GET request, depending on your preference.
+A callback is sent to your server as either an HTTP `POST` or `GET` request, depending on your preference.
 Form parameters or query string parameters sent with the callback request describe the asynchronous outcome.
 Callback request formats are documented with each of the relevant REST API resources.

-If your initial request completes synchronously, a 200 OK, 201 Created, or 204 No Content response will be returned and you should not expect an asynchronous callback, even if a callback URL was specified.
+If your initial request completes synchronously, a `200 OK`, `201 Created`, or `204 No Content` response will be returned and you should not expect an asynchronous callback, even if a callback URL was specified.

 An event will be posted to your account's Debugger in the Console with error details if KORE does not receive a success response from your callback URL.